Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Introduction

-A pioneering work in this direction~\cite{eldar2002quantum} introduced a quantum-inspired signal processing paradigm predicated on quantum-mechanical concepts, to design an array of novel classical signal processing methods.
-Extending this line of research, Refs.~\cite{ChuangRobust,low2016methodology,low2017quantum} proposed \emph{quantum signal processing} (QSP) as a quantum algorithm that enables the design and implementation of a polynomial transformation of a quantum amplitude.
-QSP has since been generalized to transform a linear operator embedded in a larger Hilbert space, leading to the celebrated quantum singular value transformation (QSVT)~\cite{Gilyen2019,gilyen2019quantum}.
+A pioneering work in this direction~\cite{eldar2002quantum} introduced a quantum-inspired signal processing paradigm based on quantum-mechanical concepts, to design an array of novel classical signal processing methods.
+Extending this line of research, Refs.~\cite{low2016methodology,low2017optimal} proposed \emph{quantum signal processing} (QSP) as a quantum algorithm that enables the design and implementation of a polynomial transformation of a quantum amplitude.
+QSP has since been generalized to transform a linear operator embedded in a larger Hilbert space, leading to the celebrated quantum singular value transformation (QSVT)~\cite{gilyen2019quantum}.
 As an illustration of the power of QSP and QSVT, Ref.~\cite{GrandUnificationAlgos} shows how major quantum algorithms, including Grover search, Shor's factoring algorithm, and Hamiltonian simulation, can all be realized through QSVT.
-Inspired by this remarkable progress, a number of recent works have further generalized QSP and QSVT~\cite{rossi2021mqsp,rossi2023modular,motlagh2023generalized,nemeth2023variants,rossi2023quantum,laneve2023quantum}, studied the noise robustness of QSP~\cite{tan2023perturbative,kikuchi2023realization}, presented algorithms for efficient computation of QSP/QSVT transformations~\cite{chao2020finding,WhaleyRobust,dong2022infinite,ying2022stable}, and showcased applications of QSP/QSVT to relevant problems~\cite{low2017hamiltonian,low2017optimal,martyn2023efficient,dong_beyond_2022,novikau2022quantum,qspi2023}.
+Inspired by this remarkable progress, a number of recent works have further generalized QSP and QSVT~\cite{rossi2021mqsp,motlagh2023generalized,rossi2023quantum}, studied the noise robustness of QSP~\cite{tan2023perturbative}, presented algorithms for efficient computation of QSP/QSVT transformations~\cite{chao2020finding,WhaleyRobust,ying2022stable}, and showcased applications of QSP/QSVT to relevant problems~\cite{martyn2023efficient,dong_beyond_2022}.
+Moreover, by combining quantum computing techniques and classical signal processing, recent work on quantum-enhanced signal processing \cite{10887919,10434630} also demonstrated the potential of quantum computing in the broader areas of signal processing and communication \cite{10721632,10593013,10670345,shukla2022hybrid}.